bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 This tidbit serves three purposes really: it illustrates how the ability to program empowers, it demonstrates the value of experimenting, and it serves as a little reminder that PowerShell remains next on our agenda after we finish the Jekyll series.

-So what's with the odd title? **BART: make sure you say the title before this** And what does this little script actually do?
-Well, it all started with a passing comment on a discussion **BART: discussion where?** of the dangers of AI.
+You may have noticed I titled this tidbit *'PowerShell Tames Monty'*, so what's with that odd title?
+And what does this little script actually do?

+Well, it all started with a passing comment on a discussion I was listening to on some podcast (can't remember which and it's not important) on the dangers of AI.
 As an example of how humans are easy to manipulate because we're predictably illogical, the guest threw out three little words that set me off.
 She cited the infamous [Monty Hall Problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) 😀

 ## Matching Podcast Episodes